 Pass over two-wide bicycle bridges in the marshland as the lake narrows to a slough; over another bridge into an oak woodland.
 For longer hikes, connect with the trails in Lacamas Park (Round Lake Loop Hike and Lacamas Creek Hike) and the Washougal River Greenway Loop Hike.

 Just outside of the little suburban town known as Washougal, a stretch of river with the same name hosts swimming holes that are ideal for escaping the mid-summer heat.
-If you drive the Washougal River Road heading north on a weekend, you will find car after car parked alongside this scenic and windy road.
+If you drive the Washougal River Road heading north on a weekend, you will find easy river access alongside this scenic and windy road.

 Between mile markers 3 and 5 is a two-mile run of Washougal River with numerous sun-drenched outcroppings, small pebbly beaches, and clear, turquoise pools of cool mountain water.
 In fact, when the water level is high, this stretch of river is great for finding an inner tube and enjoying a lazy float.
 Washougal River State Park is an undeveloped piece of state land currently projected for continued development.

 Mt.
-Hood is home to six ski areas along with the nation’s longest ski season.
+Hood is home to six ski areas and has the nation’s longest ski season.
 Multnomah Falls showcases towering trees and waterfalls.
-Take day tours of farm-fresh feasts showcasing the season, or stay overnight in cozy cabin getaways for mountain climbing, wind sailing or snowshoeing.
+Take day tours of farm-fresh feasts showcasing the season, or stay overnight in a cozy cabin getaway while wind sailing, climbing or snowshoeing.
 Whether stopping for amazing photos at Cape Horn, or fishing for sturgeon on a secluded shoreline, the Columbia River Gorge is majestic.